All Products

 Important

-If you do not configure the Initializer hook when you create a function, you do not need to set the path to /initialize.
-In this case, even if the HTTP server implements /initialize, the /initialize logic in the code cannot be called and executed.
+If you create a function without setting an Initializer, you do not need to implement /initialize.
+In this case, even if the HTTP Server implements /initialize, the /initialize logic in the code will not be called and executed.

-A PreStop hook is used in the same way as an Initializer hook.
+The PreStop hook is implemented in the same way as the Initializer hook.

 Error codes